-HCDSHCDMA - The Health Care Directives and Substitute Health Care Decision Makers Act - The legislation in Saskatchewan that addresses capacity to consent to medical procedures and the authority for persons other than the patients to make health care decisions for the patient in certain circumstances.
+HCDSHCDMA - The Health Care Directives and Substitute Health Care Decision Makers Act, 2015 - The legislation in Saskatchewan that addresses capacity to consent to medical procedures and the authority for persons other than the patients to make health care decisions for the patient in certain circumstances.

 OBTAINING INFORMED CONSENT

 The College of Physicians and Surgeons accepts the document “Consent – A Guide for Canadian Physicians” produced by the Canadian Medical Protective Association as an authoritative statement of the requirements for informed consent.
-That document, as it existed at June, 2016 is attached at the end of this document.
+That document, as it existed at May, 2021 states:

 Physicians should use that document as a guide when seeking consent to provide treatment to patients.

 Physicians must obtain a patient’s informed consent prior to an examination, assessment, treatment, or procedure; such consent may be implied, expressed orally or in writing as appropriate.

 Criteria for consent: Physicians obtaining informed consent from a patient, or the patient’s legal guardian or substitute decision maker, must ensure the decision maker: